Senate committee passes bill to remove state sales tax on groceries

 OKLAHOMA CITY — A Senate panel on Tuesday passed a measure to eliminate the state sales tax on groceries.

-Senate Bill 1495, by Senate Pro Tem Greg Treat, passed the Senate Finance Committee by a vote of 12-0 and heads to the Senate Appropriations Committee for consideration.
+Senate Bill 1495, by Senate President Pro Tem Greg Treat, passed the Senate Finance Committee by a vote of 12-0 and now heads to the Senate Appropriations Committee for consideration.

-Treat said the measure would reduce to zero from 4.5 percent the state tax rate on groceries, but would let municipalities and counties continue to tax groceries.
+Treat said the measure would reduce to zero from 4.5% the state tax rate on groceries but would let municipalities and counties continue to tax groceries.

-Oklahoma is one of 13 states that still has a sales tax on groceries, Treat, R-Oklahoma City, said.
+Oklahoma is one of 13 states that still has a state sales tax on groceries, said Treat, R-Oklahoma City.

-Treat said increasing the state rate would require a super majority in both chambers based on State Question 640.

-Sen. Julia Kirt, D-Oklahoma City, said the fiscal impact of the measure is $305 million.

-Kirt asked Treat if that figure was low, middle range or high.
+Sen. Julia Kirt, D-Oklahoma City, said state records indicate that the measure's fiscal impact on the state would be $305 million.
+She asked Treat if he thought that figure was accurate.

-Treat said he was pretty certain the figure would be the ceiling, but the number could change as lawmakers work to determine what specifically is in the category of groceries would be exempt.
+Treat said he was pretty certain that figure would be the ceiling, but he said the number could change as lawmakers work to determine what specifically in the category of groceries would be exempt.

 Treat said the definition of groceries can vary from state to state, adding that it is subjective.